The Direct-Coupled Cathode Follower

 compressed, but the down going ones are not, which generates a lot of

-and is why this circuit is so often used in high gain amps- it can warm
+This freedom from blocking distortion is one of the reasons this circuit is often used in high gain amps.

-can be increased by lowering the follower's cathode load resistor, to
+The distortion can be increased by reducing the cathode follower's load resistor, to

 the graph above, and clearly shows that the bias point wants to be well

-above the 0V grid curve- so considerable grid current must flow to force
+above the 0V grid curve- so considerable grid current will flow, and experimentation

-suggests this is around 0.8mA.
+suggests this is around 0.8mA at idle.
 This causes even more compression, and

 is perhaps the easiest way to warm up the tone of an amp- the difference